 Ideally, you should not be on an empty stomach prior to an acupuncture session.
 Please have some fruit or a light meal an hour prior to your acupuncture treatment.
 As for post treatments, you may feel a sense of being "spaced out" due to the calming effects of the acupuncture session.
 We highly recommend that you take it easy, drink lots of water and rest.

 How often should I have acupuncture?

 The number of sessions will depend on how severe your condition is.
 A consistent treatment is often advisable to keep the momentum of your therapy progressing.
 Generally, after 6-7 acupuncture treatments, you will see your condition improving.
 After that, we will reassess your condition and advise you on further treatments and its regularity.

 Will I need to continue my acupuncture treatment after my condition is resolved?

 We would highly recommend that you continue your sessions on a monthly basis, for maintenance purposes.
 As lifestyle, diet and environment changes may trigger some relapse, monthly acupuncture sessions are advisable to balance your body, enabling it to cope with changes around you.
 Prevention is the core tenet of Chinese Medicine.

 How much does acupuncture sessions cost?

-Please refer to our 'Treatment and Book Online Page' for consultation fees and packages that we offer.
+Please refer to our 'Treatment and Book Online Page' for consultation fees.
 We are covered by major health funds and clients are eligible for private health insurance rebate on all consultations.
 HICAPS and EFTPOS facilities are available for your convenience and we accept Visa and Mastercard.